Welcome to NSCC

 New and Transfer students need to be evaluated for skill levels in key areas of math, reading, and writing.
 This can be completed through past GPA on your High School or College Transcripts or through Accuplacer Placement Testing.

-Placement Testing is available on a walk-in basis when the college is open, including some extended evening hours.
-Placement Testing Hours
+Placement Testing is available remotely or in-person on an appointment basis when the college is open, including some extended evening hours.

 4. Arranging Payment